tjb1982/homework/README.md

 python3 functional_tests/main.py cli | json_pp | less
 ```

-The test suite reports in JSON format, so piping to json_pp and less makes it easier to view the results.
+> N.B.
+The test suite reports in JSON format, so piping to `json_pp` and `less` makes it easier to view the results.

 The test suite also takes a couple of arguments which you can see by passing the `-h` or `--help` flag.

 ## Rationale

-Although the requirements for the homework assignment were pretty small, and could easily have been done in a dynamic language (such as Python or Clojure), I chose to do it in Rust for several reasons:
+Although the requirements for the homework assignment were pretty small, and could easily have been done in a dynamic language (such as Python or Clojure), I chose to do it in Rust for a few reasons:

 ### I love learning